unplugin/unplugin-icons/README.md

 <details>
 <summary>Ember</summary><br>

-Ember support requires using Embroider (either with Webpack or Vite)
+Ember support requires using either Webpack or Vite

 ```ts
 Icons({ compiler: 'ember' })
 ```

-For Webpack based Embroider applications, add the Icon plugin to the plugin array in `ember-cli-build.js`:
+For Webpack applications, add the Icon plugin to the webpack plugins array in `ember-cli-build.js`:

 <!-- eslint-skip -->